sandialabs/Sola/docs/source/sabl/anatomy/optimization.md

 ### Abstract Objective Methods

-To represent a particular objective function with the `Objective` class, define a new class that inherits from `Objective` and implements the abstract methods listed below in [Table 1](tab:objective_abstract).
+To represent a particular objective function with the `Objective` class, define a new class that inherits from `Objective` and implements the abstract methods listed in [Table 1](tab:objective_abstract).

 :::{table} Abstract methods of the `Objective` class.
 :align: center